 If you prefer to literally move the software and the data to an actual server causing the original computer to become a client and perhaps add more clients, these are the wrong instructions.
 You need to click here.

 When you click to download the installation file, you will be taken away from these instructions.
 You'll need the print-out to know what steps to follow.

 This process involves installation.
 Before proceeding, please read the warning below.

-When you run different releases of [any] version on various machines that are all pointed to the same database, you will get weird, voodoo-like performance from the software and you risk corrupting the data beyond repair.
-Such corruption can cause functionality issues that cannot be resolved.
+When you run different releases of [any] version on various machines that are all pointed to the same database, you will encounter strange errors with chances of unsolvable data corruption.

 At the Original Computer: